kands-code/DraftCodes/README.md

 #### Build System

-I will use bash script the manage the buildin process, and I will use CMake, which is very convenient.
+I will use bash script the manage the build process, and I will use CMake, which is very convenient.

 ```bash